 With a population of 2,239,191 in 2011 Quito is the second most populous city in Ecuador, and it’s the new economic capital city in Ecuador.
 It is also the capital of the Pichincha province and the seat of Metropolitan District of Quito.
 In 2008, the city was designated as the headquarters of the Union of South American Nations.

-Quito has been built on a land that is traversed by two ‘quebradas’ (deep ravines), and occupies a small basin formed by Pichincha volcano, Puengasi ridge, and other ridges.
-The streets are aligned on the cardinal points of the compass and the city itself is mostly laid out in rectangular shapes.
+Quito Ecuador has been built on a land that is traversed by two ‘quebradas’ (deep ravines), and occupies a small basin formed by Pichincha volcano, Puengasi ridge, and other ridges.
+The streets are aligned on the cardinal points of the compass.
+The city itself is mostly laid out in rectangular shapes.

-With time, the Spanish settlement grew, and the city became an asset of great importance—it became the episcopal seat.
-Afterwards, it became the place for ‘Audiencia Real’, and extended beyond the political boundaries of Ecuador.
-Till about 1830, Ecuador and Venezuela were part of Gran Colombia, with Quito as the capital of a southern province.
+With time, the Spanish settlement grew.
+The city became an asset of great importance.
+It became the episcopal seat.
+Afterwards, it became the place for ‘Audiencia Real’.
+It extended beyond the political boundaries of Ecuador.
+Until about 1830, Ecuador and Venezuela were part of Gran Colombia.
+Quito was the capital of a southern province.

-Quito’s oldest colonial building, it is located on the Plaza San Francisco.
-The Museo Franciscano, with its display of art, furniture, and paintings, is very popular.
 Also, the La Compañía church with gold altar is situated here.
-One must also visit the monasteries of San Diego and San Augustin, Santo Domingo, and recently renovated El Sagario.
+One must also visit the monasteries of San Diego.
+Also visit San Augustin, Santo Domingo, and recently renovated El Sagario.

-Casa de Cultura Ecuatoriana house a number of museums; out of these, Museo de Arte Colonial and Museo de Arte Historia are worth visiting to see the Baroque School of Quito.
+Casa de Cultura Ecuatoriana house a number of museums.
+Out of these, Museo de Arte Colonial and Museo de Arte Historia are worth visiting.
+There you will see the Baroque School of Quito.

-While in Old Town, do not forget to view Quito from El Panecillo hill; you can either climb it or go by taxi on the road paved around the statues of la Virgen de Quito.
+While in Old Town, do not forget to view Quito from El Panecillo hill.
+You can either climb it.
+Or instead go by taxi on the road paved around the statues of la Virgen de Quito.